jlorieau/mollib/docs/index.rst

   angles
 - The :ref:`measurement <measure-command>` of geometries within molecules as well as the reporting and classification of Ramachandran angles.
+- The statistical analysis and comparison of structures to high-resolution crystal structures.
 - The analysis of :ref:`partial alignment <pa-command>` data with residual dipolar coupling (RDC) and residual anisotropic chemical shift (RACS, a.k.a RCSA) data.